planetarypraxis/smartforests/docs/2_How to use the CMS.md

 2. Find a Logbook Entry you want to embed SoundCloud into.
 3. Add an Embed to the body.
 4. Paste in SoundCloud entry to the large text field.
-5. Publish page.
+5. When done you can either save the draft, or click the arrow next to Publish to Submit for Moderation.
 6. The SoundCloud widget should now be embedded onto the page.

 ---

-## Add Entries to a Logbook
+## Make a Logbook

 <a href="https://www.loom.com/share/5ecfb4df860c40c9b3b23ab005735368">
     <p>Adding Entries To Logbooks - Watch Video</p>
     <img style="max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/5ecfb4df860c40c9b3b23ab005735368-with-play.gif">
   </a>

-Logbooks are collations of entries, bound together by their tag.
+Logbooks are collections of entries, bound together by a common theme.

 1. Login to the Smart Forests Atlas.
 2. Head to [https://atlas.smartforests.net/admin/pages/213/](https://atlas.smartforests.net/admin/pages/213/)